|Antique Thread Winder Sampler|

 Apparently some charts were sold by Loretta with a mother of pearl thread winder.
 You can just see one in the plastic envelope in the photo above, thanks to *ndlpt* who allowed me to reuse her eBay sale photograph of the threads, chart and thread winder.

 Lara has started stitching the sampler.
 Here is the description of her beginning with a photograph of some of the threads the design calls for.
 Lara is using DMC #8 perle instead of Soie Perlee.
+(Sorry, Lara has deleted her blog so I think these items are not longer available.)

 Here is a photograph of the sampler as far as Lara has gotten.
 She says the Maltese Crosses along the bottom and right side are still lacking at this point.
 I believe an antique thread winder is supposed to go where the quarter is placed,